(Note: We’re experiencing some shipping delays with Zendikar Rising. For more information, see our blog post here.)

 - 1 token, ad card, or a card from “The List”

 “The List” is a collection of 300 cards from Magic‘s history that replace the token or ad card in 25% of Zendikar Rising Set Boosters.
 Like the contents of Mystery Booster, cards from “The List” will look just like their original printings, with the exception of a Planeswalker symbol in the lower left corner.
-Wizards has already shared three cards on “The List” — Muscle Sliver, Cloudgoat Ranger, and Pact of Negation — but we’ll have to wait to find out more!
+Check out the full List here!

-Finally, there will be two new Commander decks coming with the release of Zendikar Rising.
+Finally, Zendikar Rising features two new Commander decks aimed at new Commander players.
 Like Ikoria‘s Commander decks, these 100-card precons will be mechanically linked to the set.
-Each deck features a brand-new legendary creature, two other new cards designed just for the set, and a host of popular and powerful reprints.
+Each deck includes a brand-new legendary creature, two other new cards designed just for the set, and a host of popular and powerful reprints.
 If you’re looking for your first Commander deck, you can’t go wrong with one (or two!) of these.

 Full-Art Basic Lands